openebs-archive/e2e-tests/experiments/functional/localpv/localpv-provisioning-selected-device/README.md

 ## Procedure

 - This functional test checks if the local pv can be provisioned on the selected block device.

-- This litmusbook accepts the parameters in form of job environmental variables.
+- This litmusbook accepts the parameters in form of job environmental variables and accordingly this test case can be run for two different test case type i.e. positive test case and negative test case.

+For positive test case first we label the block devices and then provision the volume and verify the successful provisioning of the volume.
+For the negative test case first we provision the volume but claim for the persistent volume should be in pending state, and then we label the block device and verify the successful reconcilation of provisioning the volume is done.
+And later in both the cases we verify that block device is selected from only the list of tagged block devices.

-- Certain block device will be labelled with `openebs.io/block-device-tag=< tag-value >`
+1. Certain block device will be labelled with `openebs.io/block-device-tag=< tag-value >`

-- The `< tag-value >` can be passed to Local PV storage class via cas annotations.
+2. The `< tag-value >` can be passed to Local PV storage class via cas annotations.
 If the value is present, then Local PV device provisioner will set the following additional selector on the BDC:
   `openebs.io/block-device-tag=< tag-value >`

 - The storage class spec will be built as follows: